 “My main goal with the music was to break through into another dimension, another realm of piano playing.
 This is what continuous music revealed to me.
 It happened quite quickly,” Melnyk says.

-Born in Ukraine, Melnyk moved to Winnipeg as an infant.
+Born in Munich to Ukrainian parents, Melnyk moved to Winnipeg as an infant.
 Currently residing in central Sweden, Melnyk considers Winnipeg as an artistic city with a great spirit.
 He has returned here on occasion.

 “I really enjoy (Winnipeg).
 Good things come out of small places.
 Cities get too big, and Winnipeg is small and liveable,” he says.